Performance Comparison: Meta Platforms And Competitors In Interactive Media & Services Industry - Meta Platforms (NASDAQ:META)

 -

-At 27.9, the stock's Price to Earnings ratio is 0.85x less than the industry average, suggesting favorable growth potential.
+The Price to Earnings ratio of 28.17 is 0.84x lower than the industry average, indicating potential undervaluation for the stock.

 -